 Figure 5.
 Hormone ratios in alligators collected from Lake Apopka and compared to the reference site, Lake Woodruff.
-Lake Apopka had about a 4:1 estrogen:testosterone level, but normal for males should be ~1:1
+Lake Apopka had about a 4:1 estrogen:testosterone level, but normal for males should be ~1:1 (Guillette et al. 1994).

 - 4. Other benchmarks of toxicity come from laboratory studies.
-Guillette et al. have taken advantage of the temperature dependent sex determination physiology of reptiles (note that this phenomenon also occurs in fish) - a.
-When alligators are exposed to cool temperatures (26 30°C, females predominate.
+Guillette et al. have taken advantage of the temperature dependent sex determination physiology of reptiles (note that this phenomenon also occurs in fish) to control sex determination in laboratory experiments. - a.
+When alligators are exposed to cool temperatures $(26 30^{\circ}\text{C})$, females predominate.
 Above 30°C, the proportion of males increases, and at 32°C, nearly all eggs turn out to be male. - b.
-Alligator eggs were experimentally exposed to different concentrations of DDE and o,p-DDE, as well as estradiol (the natural estrogen) as a positive control.
+Alligator eggs were experimentally exposed to different concentrations of p,p'-DDE and o,p'-DDE, as well as estradiol (the natural estrogen) as a positive control.
 The eggs were incubated at a male-producing temperature.

-Doses of 0.1 and 0.3 mg/kg egg mass did not affect the sex ratio (all males hatched from the eggs.

-- 1. However, at doses of 1, 3, and 10 mg/kg egg mass, the ratio of male to females was 1:1 (i.e., 50% females hatched at a male producing temperature). - D. In another study, Guillette concluded that other pesticide contaminants, namely EDB (ethane dibromide, an agricultural fumigant with fungicidal and herbicidal properties), could also be a factor in the "shrinking" alligator genitalia and populations. - 1.
-Furthermore, and perhaps more importantly, Guillette et al. (2000) have emphasized that hormone mimicry may be only one of several other mechanisms for causing endocrine disruption.
+Doses of 0.1 and 0.3 mg/kg egg mass did not affect the sex ratio (all males hatched from the eggs. - 1.
+However, at doses of 1, 3, and 10 mg/kg egg mass, the ratio of male to females was 1:1 (i.e., 50% females hatched at a male producing temperature). - c.
+Such sex reversal experiments have also been conducted with turtles and other compounds including DDE.
+Sex reversal was observed following in